Factorizations of diffeomorphisms of compact surfaces with boundary: Introduction

 \section{Introduction}

 Let $\pg$ be a compact, orientable surface with nonempty boundary.
 The (restricted) mapping class group of $\pg$, denoted $\mcg$, is the group of isotopy classes of orientation preserving diffeomorphisms of $\pg$ which restrict to the identity on $\partial\pg$.
-The goal of this paper is to study the monoid $Dehn^+(\pg) \subset \mcg$ of products of right Dehn twists.
-In particular, we are able to show:
+The goal of this paper is to study the monoid $Dehn^+(\pg) \subset \mcg$ of products of right Dehn twists, and apply this study to the question of the extent to which properties of a contact three-manifold are captured by the data associated to an arbitrary supporting open book decomposition.

+In particular, we introduce the idea of a \emph{right position} for the images of a collection of disjoint properly embedded arcs in $\pg$ under a given diffeomorphism, and develop consistency conditions which allow us to prove: